Agricultural Science Studying Independently

 Agricultural Science – Made Flexible for You

-Our Out Of School course is perfect for 5th & 6th Year students who want to study Agricultural Science independently for the Leaving Cert.
+Our Out of School course is perfect for 6th Year students who want to study Agricultural Science independently for the Leaving Certificate exams in 2027.

 Over 29 weeks, our expert teachers will guide you through the course, helping you build solid subject knowledge and develop the exam skills you need to do your best.